basvanwesting/genetic-algorithm/README.md

 * Add scaling permutate?
 Can be done by grid search and then search within last grid with new scale
 * Add scaling helper function
 * Add simulated annealing strategy
-* Add Roulette competition with and without duplicates (with fitness ordering)
+* Add Roulette selection with and without duplicates (with fitness ordering)
 * Add OrderOne crossover for UniqueGenotype?
 * Add WholeArithmetic crossover for RangeGenotype?
 * Add CountTrueWithWork instead of CountTrueWithSleep for better benchmarks?